Yusnaidi/SAIA1153-Mathematics-For-Machine-Learning/README.md

 This program has been tested to successfully run on: Windows 10, Python 3.11.7. </br>

 Sample output can be viewed at '/sample_output' directory. </br>
-Original image used for sampling in this program can be viewed at '/dataset/coffeecup/ori_data' directory.
+Original image used for sampling in this program can be viewed at '/dataset/coffeecup/ori_data' directory. </br>

+Package needed to run this program:

+numpy </br>
+matplotlib </br>
+scikit-image

+To install:

+$pip install numpy </br>
+$pip install matplotlib </br>
+$pip install scikit-image